 - Design is not included in the the content rate.

 - Business resources (ebooks, white papers, etc.)

 - Typical ebooks range from 1,500–5,000+ words, while case studies often range from 300–900 words (usually translating into 1–3 pages for print collateral).

-- Usually written by an experienced freelancer (and quite possibly a subject matter expert).
+- Ebook writers are often more experienced freelancers (and quite possibly subject matter experts).

 - Should always include research, sources, and media.

 Sending a special thanks to the hundreds of freelance writers out there who took time out of their day to participate in this study.
 After viewing the study, we hope freelancers out there have a better pulse on what others charge.
 And same goes for brands!
 Now you should have a better idea of reasonable rates based on levels of experience.

 Related articles to help you determine freelance writer pay: